 Mish is a novel smooth and non-monotonic neural activation function which can be defined as:

-Turns out that this activation function shows very promising results.
-For example, using a Squeeze Excite Network with Mish (on CIFAR-100 dataset) resulted in an increase in Top-1 test accuracy by 0.494% and 1.671% as compared to the same network with Swish and ReLU respectively.
+It turns out that this activation function shows encouraging results.
+For example, using a Squeeze Excite Network with Mish (on CIFAR-100 dataset) increased Top-1 test accuracy by 0.494% and 1.671% compared to the same network with Swish and ReLU, respectively.

 Multi-input weighted residual connections (MiWRC):

-In YOLOv4 paper, authors compare its performance with the EfficientDet which is considered as one of the state-of-the-art technology by YOLOv4.
+In the YOLOv4 paper, the authors compare its performance with the EfficientDet, which is considered one of the state-of-the-art technology by YOLOv4.
 As shown below, EfficientDet uses the EfficientNet as the backbone feature extractor and BiFPN as the neck:

-The key advantage of this is, that it requires much lower computation resources than the traditional convolution layer.
+The essential advantage of this is that it requires much lower computation resources than the traditional convolution layer.

 In many ML and DL problems, we learn a low-dimensional representation of the input.
-We extract the core information of the data by creating an “information” bottleneck.
-That forces us to discover the most important information which is the core principle of learning.
-Following this principle, an Inverted residual block takes a low-dimensional representation as input and manipulate it with convolution (linear operation) and non-linear operations.
-But there is a major issue on the non-linear parts like ReLU.
+We extract the core information of the data by creating an "information" bottleneck.
+That forces us to discover the most crucial information, which is the core principle of learning.
+Following this principle, an Inverted residual block takes a low-dimensional representation as input and manipulates it with convolution (linear operation) and non-linear operations.
+But there is a major issue with the non-linear parts like ReLU.
 Non-linear operations stretch or compress regions un-proportionally.
 In such compression, inputs may map to the same regions/points.
-For example, ReLU may collapse the channel in this low dimensional space and inevitably lose information.
+For example, ReLU may collapse the channel in this low-dimensional space and inevitably lose information.

 To address that, we can temporarily expand the dimension (the number of channels).
-With the hope that we have lots of channels now and information may still be preserved in some channels after the non-linear operations.
+We hope that we have lots of channels now, and information may still be preserved in some channels after the non-linear operations.
 Here is the detail of an inverted residual block:

-The main contribution of EfficientDet on YOLOv4 paper is the Multi-input weighted residual connections.
-In the EfficientDet paper, it observes that different input features are at different resolutions and it contributes to the output feature unequally.
-But I already mentioned in my previous tutorial that we add those features equally, instead of weighting input features differently.
+The main contribution of EfficientDet on the YOLOv4 paper is the Multi-input weighted residual connections.
+The EfficientDet paper observes that different input features are at different resolutions and unequally contribute to the output feature.
+But I already mentioned in my previous tutorial that we add those features equally instead of weighting input features differently.

 Bag of Specials (BoS) for detector

-We already should have heard about NMS and that they filter out other boundary boxes that predict the same object and retains one with the highest confidence:
+We already should have heard about NMS and that they filter out other boundary boxes that predict the same object and retain one with the highest confidence:

-DIoU (will cover it later together with CIoU-loss) is employed as a factor in non-maximum suppression (NMS).
-This method takes IoU and the distance between the central points of two bounding boxes when suppressing redundant boxes.
+The DIoU (will cover it later together with CIoU-loss) is employed as a factor in non-maximum suppression (NMS).
+When suppressing redundant boxes, this method takes IoU and the distance between the central points of two bounding boxes.
 This makes it more robust for the cases with occlusions.